gh-mentor/c-sharp-workshop/ex1-enhance/README.md

 The code is a simple producer-consumer example using `Task` and `TaskCompletionSource`.

-The goal is to improve the design by following best practices.
+The goal is to gain experience using Copilot features effectively.

+- Use Copilot Agent mode (if available) to create a solution (.sln) for the project.

 - Use Copilot to generate a .gitignore file for a C# project.